Generated result

 Why did the pack create fewer questions than I requested?

-The generator avoids repeated items inside one pack.
-When Capped at appears, the selected focus and difficulty have fewer eligible items than the requested count.
+The generator avoids repeated items.
+A Capped at badge means the selected focus and difficulty have fewer eligible items than the requested count.

-Why do map rows not show full outline images?
+Why do some map rows not show outline images?

-Map-outline rows use a text cue that points to the outline-card style.
-Use dedicated map practice when the visible outline itself must be part of the handout.
+Map-outline rows use a text cue that points to an outline-card task.
+If the visible outline itself must appear on the handout, pair the generated sheet with the relevant outline cards.

 Glossary: